What Are the 13 Documents Lawpath Provides Upon Company Registration?

 11. Register of Debentures

-A registers of debentures is a document issued by a company that acknowledges or creates an existing debt, or makes a provision for the repayment of a future loan.
+A registers of debentures is a document which acknowledges or also creates an existing debt.
+Issued by companies, this document can also make a provision for the repayment of a future loan.
 It may or may not include a charge.
 It is essential that the company keeps a record of the debentures it issues to keep track of them.

 12. Resolution of Members

-A resolution is a formal means by which decisions are made by a meeting of company shareholders.
+A resolution is a formal process where company shareholders make decisions.
 This Resolution of Members document provides a template for you to keep a record of the resolutions proposed and accepted by the members of your company.

 13. Share Transfer Journal